Edmé Quenedey des Ricets

-Edmé Quenedey des Ricets (sometimes Edmé Quenedey) (born Riceys-le-Haut, December 17, 1756 – died Paris, February 16, 1830) was a French painter and engraver, known most especially for his miniatures.
+Edmé Quenedey des Ricets (sometimes Edmé Quenedey; December 17, 1756 – February 16, 1830) was a French painter and engraver, known most especially for his miniatures.
+He was born in Riceys-le-Haut.
 One of a family of eight children, he was initially destined for the priesthood, but studied instead at Dijon; he began his career as a restorer of pictures.
 Upon the invention of the physionotrace by Gilles-Louis Chrétien they cooperated for making portraits.
 In 1789 he began for himself.
 With his wife, Marie-Madeleine Pella, he had two children, Adèle and Aglaë; the latter later became an assistant to his father.
+He died in Paris.